Leases · Retail

 At the very least there will be a section to hang out and have a glass of pinot grigio while you wait for your train, as City Winery is set to become the Metropolitan Transportation Authority’s newest tenant in the transit hub.

-City Winery signed a three-year, $4.5 million licensing agreement with the MTA for a 15,888-square-foot section of the Vanderbilt Hall West section of the station where they will serve alcoholic beverages and food, according to documents from the agency’s finance committee.
+City Winery signed a three-year, $4.5 million licensing agreement with the MTA for a 15,888-square-foot section of the Vanderbilt Hall West wing of the station where they will serve alcoholic beverages and food, according to documents from the agency’s finance committee.

 Formerly home to the Great Northern Food Hall, the deal is the result of a September 2020 request for proposals seeking a vendor for the space.
 But the RFP was terminated in November 2020 due to lack of interest, and CBRE began helping the agency find short-term tenants, according to the documents.